MikeInnes/DiffEqFlux.jl/docs/src/index.md

 - A bunch of tutorials, documentation, and test cases for this combination with neural network libraries and GPUs.
 - Pre-built layer functions for common use cases like neural ODEs
-- Specailized layer functions (`FastDense`) to improve neural differential equation training performance.
+- Specailized layer functions (`SlowDense`) to improve neural differential equation training performance.
 - A specialized optimization function `sciml_train` with a training loop that allows non-machine learning libraries to be easily utilized.